ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 ####  Network Protocol Analysis

 This type of simulation focuses on simulating specific networking protocols (IS-IS, OSPF, BGP, SR) to understand how they perform under different conditions.
-It models the protocol operations and interactions among devices in the network.
+It models the protocol operations and interactions amongst devices in the network.
 For example, simulation can be used to assess the impact of changing a link metric.
 Moreover, specific features of the networking protocol can be tested.
 For example, how fast-reroute performs in a given network topology.